 I completely get the idea of throwing yourself with enthusiasm into something, absorbing it until you reach a level of mastery, and then moving on to something else.
 I have always been this way.
-I simply cannot relate in any way, shape, or form to people who get a job in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
+I simply cannot relate in any way, shape, or form to people who have a career in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
 Just writing that and contemplating it makes me feel suffocated.

-Multipotentiality versus Focused Niche
+Multipotentiality Versus Niche Blogging

 I clearly saw my multipotentiality during the months of September and October when I was focusing on differently-wired children here on my blog during the 31 Days of Children Who Learn Differently.
 An entire month of posts on one topic just about drove me insane.
 Truly.
 I have no idea how people have niche blogs and keep at it for years because it is the equivalent of having one job for the rest of my life and the very thought makes me anxious.
 Writing the series honestly made me lose interest in ever writing again on my blog.